-- The course system or units credit system is one of the modern educational systems adopted by most American and non-American educational institutions as this system enjoys the following merits: - Utilizing the academic year to the utmost via dividing the year into two distinct semesters, with the possibility to utilize the summer semester - Creating an interactive learning environment between the student and the teacher because it opens the door for discussion and presentations to build the critical thinking philosophy by enhancing critical thinking in tackling legal issues and judicial rulings, as well as preparing research papers, different tasks, and assignments with maintaining a small class size as possible.
+- The course system or units credit system is one of the modern educational systems adopted by most American and non-American educational institutions as this system enjoys the following merits: - Utilizing the academic year to the utmost via dividing the year into two distinct semesters, with the possibility of utilizing the summer semester - Creating an interactive learning environment between the student and the teacher because it opens the door for discussion and presentations to build the critical thinking philosophy by enhancing critical thinking in tackling legal issues and judicial rulings, as well as preparing research papers, different tasks, and assignments with maintaining a small class size as possible.

-- Adopting the idea of continuous students' evaluation that is governed by a reasonable period of time (one semester) in order to verify the academic achievement of the students without overloading the students and the teach- er alike over one year.
-Such division of the year allows a better evaluation of the students and avoids miscommunications and maintaining the quality of education and achievement results. - Linking between the theoretical and practical teaching methods.
-Dividing the year into two distinct semesters helps distribute the teacher's efforts on the one hand, and student's achievement effort on the other hand.
-Based on this division whether in one semester or alternative semesters, as two successive courses are divided into theoretical and practical courses, some-thing which cannot be achieved if there is only one semester. - For previous reasons, (semesters) is adopted by KILAW.
+- Adopting the idea of continuous student evaluation that is governed by a reasonable period of time (one semester) in order to verify the academic achievement of the students without overloading students and academic staff alike over one year.
+Such division of the year allows a better evaluation of the students, avoids miscommunications, and maintains the quality of education and achievement results. - Linking between the theoretical and practical teaching methods.
+Dividing the year into two distinct semesters helps distribute the teacher's efforts on the one hand, and student achievement effort on the other hand.
+Based on this division whether in one semester or alternative semesters, two successive courses are divided into theoretical and practical courses, something which cannot be achieved if there is only one semester. - For previous reasons, the division of semesters is adopted by KILAW.